On 1 January each year, the National Archives releases the Cabinet records as they reach the open period.

 Many of the records have been wholly digitised, so you can view them online in our collection database, RecordSearch.
 We also hold hardcopy indexes to the Cabinet records in the Canberra reading room.

-Cabinet notebooks are released to the public after 50 years.
-We have released Cabinet notebooks from 1950 to 1968.
+Cabinet notebooks are released to the public after 41 years (in 2015) gradually reducing to 30 years.
+We have released Cabinet notebooks from 1950 to 1974.